Regular-singular connections on relative complex schemes: Setup

-\begin{cor} Let $p\in Y$ and assume that $\co_{S,f(p)}$ has only one associated prime.
-Let $(U,\bm x)$ be a relative system of coordinates about $p$ which is adapted to $Y$; denote the number of branches of $Y$ in $(U,\bm x)$ by $m$.
-Then $(x_{1,p}),\ldots,(x_{m,p})$ are the minimal primary components of $\ci_p$; in particular the multiplicity (Definition \ref{05.11.2019--1}) of $Y$ at $p$ is precisely the number of branches. \end{cor}

-Let us end this section by introducing meromorphic functions with poles along $Y$.
+Let us now discuss {\it meromorphic functions} with poles on $Y$.
 We let $\co_X(*Y)$ stand for the sheaf of $\co_X$-algebras $\co_X[\ci^{-1}]$ described in \ega{IV}{4}{20.1.1, 226ff}; it is clearly a coherent sheaf of rings on $X$ which shall be called the sheaf of {\it meromorphic functions with poles on $Y$}.
 Note that, if $\ci_p=h_p\co_{X,p}$, then the natural morphism